Why TestCafe?

 Tests that run in parallel operate in independent sandboxed environments.
 This helps prevent server-side collisions.

-TestCafe translates server-side test code into client-side JavaScript, and injects it into the browsers that it controls.
-This process enables the framework to perform common in-browser actions.
-Some testing scenarios, however, require the execution of custom client-side code.
+Some testing scenarios require the execution of custom client-side code.
 There are three ways to do it with TestCafe:

 Client Scripts inject custom JavaScript files, such as temporary extra dependencies, into the page.
 Client Functions evaluate user-defined JavaScript expressions and pass their return value to the server side.
 They are useful when you want to examine the page or access its URL.
-The Selector function can launch user-defined client-side code to find a DOM element that cannot be otherwise identified.
+Selectors can execute client-side functions to locate DOM elements.

 Note